Tingyu98/Analyzing-Departure-Delays-and-Profitability-for-United-Airlines/README.md

 - Analyzed United Airlines flight performance using the nycflights13 dataset
 - Identified key drivers of departure delays including time of day, seasonality, and weather conditions
 - Established statistical relationships between delays and profitability using hypothesis testing
-- Derived actionable insights for improving operational efficiency and flight profitability
+- Derived actionable insights to improve operational efficiency and flight profitability

 ---

 ## Overview
 This project analyzes departure delays and profitability for United Airlines using the nycflights13 dataset.

-By combining exploratory data analysis, statistical testing, and data integration with weather data, the project identifies key factors affecting flight delays and evaluates how operational efficiency impacts profitability.
+By combining exploratory data analysis, statistical testing, and integration with weather data, the project identifies key factors affecting flight delays and evaluates how operational efficiency impacts profitability.

 ---